 Small exhaust fans are unable to eliminate all the excess moisture from your bathroom.
 Thus, if you install a low-capacity exhaust fan, the chances are that all the problems associated with excess water will develop in your bathroom.
 Molds, rots, mildews, and eventually, damages are likely to occur because of excess moisture.

 Generally, it would be best if you had 1CFM for every 1 square foot of space.
 If your bathroom measures 80 square feet, you need a fan with a strength of 80CFM.
+If you want more, check the highest CFM bathroom fan.

 The noise level of exhaust fans is measured in terms of sones.
 An exhaust fan with a sones rating of more than 1.5 is considered slightly loud.
 An exhaust fan with a sones score of 1 or less is deemed to be ultra-silent.